salhx9/gromet_v2/postgres_notes.md

 ### 5NF (Fifth Normal Form) Rules
 * A table is in 5th Normal Form only if it is in 4NF and it cannot be decomposed into any number of smaller tables without loss of data.

+## TODOs:

+* Updating table data
+* maybe add gui
+* add queries to a python script for the demo of the tables.